-Serena Williams’s Husband And Ivanka Trump Just Got Together For A Meeting, And Here’s Why
+Serena Williams’ Husband And Ivanka Trump Just Got Together For A Meeting, And Here’s Why

 When people think of the orbit of Serena Williams and her husband, Alexis Ohanian, they tend to think of famous faces like Meghan Markle, Anna Wintour, and Beyoncé.
 However, earlier this week, Ohanian met up with an unlikely new celebrity: first daughter Ivanka Trump.

 According to Bloomberg, the two power figures met up when the Reddit co-founder was in Washington D.C.
 The purpose was to discuss ways to promote paid family leave.
-The United States currently trails many countries, particularly those in Europe, when it comes to benefits to new mothers and fathers.
+The United States currently trails many countries, particularly those in Europe, when it comes to benefits for new mothers and fathers.

 The topic is a source of passion for both the Ohanian-Williams brood as well as Ivanka.
 Ohanian and Williams have both discussed the harrowing ordeal that followed the birth of their daughter, Olympia.